In a desert land he found him, in a barren and howling waste. He shielded him and cared for him.

 He guarded him as the apple of his eye, like an eagle that stirs up its nest and hovers over its young, that spreads its wings to catch them and carries them aloft.
 The Lord alone led him; no foreign god was with him.
 He made him ride on the heights of the land and fed him with the fruit of the fields.
 He nourished him with honey from the rock.
 Deut.
 32:11-13 NIV

-Heavenly Father, for an hour last evening, I watched eagles dancing in the mid-air around dear friend’s home, like Ginger Rogers and Fred, Mikhail Baryshnikov and Anna Pavlova—even like Michael Jackson.
+Heavenly Father, several times last week, I watched eagles dancing in the mid-air, like Ginger Rogers and Fred Astaire, Mikhail Baryshnikov and Anna Pavlova—even like Michael Jackson.
 It was ballet, break-dancing, and ballroom—all combined.

-Such is the backyard birdlife of those who live in Alaska—astonishing, beautiful, and breathtaking.
-It reminded me of our passage-of-the-day in Deuteronomy, where eagles are used as a metaphor of your greatness and grace.
-The way eagles care for their young is just a hint, whisper, and taste of the way you care for us, your beloved children.
+Such is the daily birdlife of those who live in Lake of the Woods, Canada—astonishing, beautiful, and breathtaking.
+It reminded me of this passage from Deuteronomy, where eagles are used as a metaphor of your greatness and grace.
+The way eagles care for their young is just a hint, whisper, and taste of the way you care for us—your beloved children.

 Thank you for coming to us in the barrenness of our brokenness and the howling wastelands of our sin.
 Thank you for shielding us and caring for us, for guarding us as the apple of your eye and hovering over us, as an eagle does her young.
 Thank you for lifting us from our nests that we might learn to fly, as scary as growth is.